Artur-Cortez/space-if/README.md

 # Space IF :space_invader:

 **Space If** is a game made by me and my friend, Tod, for our end-of-course project of logic and algorithms fundamentals based on Space Invaders using python's library [pygame](https://www.pygame.org/).
-Feel free to make your own changes!
+Feel free to test it out!

 ##  How to play